 You’ve come to the right place.

-…so you’ll never again have to suffer the noise of your neighbor’s kids or experience nerve wracking plane flights.
+So you’ll never again have to suffer the noise of your neighbor’s kids or experience nerve-wracking plane flights.

-Don’t let others hear what you’re listening to by leaking sound.
+Get these and don’t let others hear what you’re listening to by leaking sound.

 There is quite a difference between noise isolation and noise cancellation that most people are probably not aware of.